Proxy guide

 Rotating residential proxies can be useful for SEO monitoring, rank tracking and local SERP checks because they allow repeated checks from different proxy IPs and locations.

-Static proxies or ISP proxies can be useful for account-based workflows because they keep sessions more stable than fully rotating proxies.
+Static proxies or ISP proxies can be useful for workflows that need session consistency because they keep sessions more stable than fully rotating proxies.

 What are sticky sessions?